Continued to: Helena Rubinstein (1915-1930)

 More dangerous were her red nose treatments – developed by Dr. Oskar Lassar [1849-1907] – to treat rosacea and rhinophyma, and injections of paraffin wax to fill up wrinkles and hollows in the face and neck.

 As with the removal of superfluous hair, Rubinstein would later add a cosmetic to help reduce redness.
-Her Novena Red Nose Ointment could be applied at night while powder could be used to cover redness during the day.
+Her Novena Red Nose Ointment could be applied at night and face powder could be used to cover redness during the day.

 In the 1905 interview with ‘Table Talk’ Rubinstein also made mention of face peeling.
 As far as I can tell this treatment was not conducted in Australasia but it does appear to have been available in her London salon when it opened in 1908.